 Students may access the Sanford School Site List on the internship website.
-This spreadsheet includes a listing of local community partners which have sponsored Sanford School interns in the past, along with site contact information and internship position descriptions.
-Students may also use other resources to explore internship opportunities at additional organizations or agencies within the local community.
+This spreadsheet includes a listing of local Arizona community partners which have sponsored Sanford School interns in the past.
+Students may also view the Remote Internship Opportunities List that includes a list of online/remote internship sites that have hosted/are interested in hosting Sanford School interns.
+Both of these lists include site contact information and internship position descriptions.
+Students may also use other resources to explore internship opportunities at additional organizations or agencies within their local community.
 These opportunities might be found as a result of suggestions from faculty within the Sanford School or other departments, Internet searches for organizations or services within the student's area of interest, or networking with peers, family, or community members.

 All internship positions (including those at sites who have hosted Sanford School interns in the past) must meet the criteria for Sanford School internships and must be approved by the Internship Coordinator each semester.
-If seeking an internship at a site that does not currently have a partnership with ASU (e.g., a new site, or a site on the spreadsheet that does not have a current Affiliation Agreement listed), students must be in communication with the Internship Coordinator at least two months prior to the beginning of the semester to allow adequate time for the internship to be approved and finalized.
+If seeking an internship at a site that does not currently have a partnership with ASU (e.g., a new site), students must be in communication with the Internship Coordinator at least two months prior to the beginning of the semester to allow adequate time for the internship to be approved and finalized.

-Please consult with the Internship Coordinator, your academic advisor, and/or a career advisor, and refer to the Internship Selection Questions (available on the internship website) for guidance in identifying internship options that will meet your educational and professional needs.
+Please consult with the Internship Coordinator, your academic advisor, and refer to the Internship Selection Questions (available on the internship website) for guidance in identifying internship options that will meet your educational and professional needs.